 A 2009 study at the University of Basel in Switzerland found that intermittent (but not continuous) exposure of human cells to a 50 Hz electromagnetic field at a flux density of 1 mT (or 10 G) induced a slight but significant increase of DNA fragmentation in the Comet assay.
 However that level of exposure is already above current established safety exposure limits.

 All infrared sauna companies utilizing the newest low-emf flexible carbon heating panels are operating with non-ionizing EMF radiation levels of 1 G or less at 4cm from the heating source and .5 Hz at 3 feet from the power source at a flux density of .001mT or less.
 That is 1/1000 of the recommended safety of 10 G or 10,000mG and 1/1000 of the 50 Hz electromagnetic field it takes to increase DNA fragmentation.

 Inside the infrared sauna we are creating multiple low frequency EM fields that tend to cancel one another.
-The Flexible Biophotonic Nano carbon infrared heating technology used for home saunas have a patented design that Extremely Low Frequency EMF is canceled out by Far Infrared EMF and neutralizes the tissue Specific absorption rate of extremely low frequency EMF to impact absorption of the more desirable Far Infrared EMF tuned to the resonant frequency of the human body.
-Celebration Saunas Biophotonic Nano Carbon infrared heating panels and systems are provided with a configuration that simplifies the system complexity while also delivering sufficient infrared heat and sufficiently low EM radiation levels at selected wavelengths.
+The Flexible Biophoton Nano carbon infrared heating technology used for home saunas have a patented design that Extremely Low Frequency EMF is canceled out by Far Infrared EMF and neutralizes the tissue Specific absorption rate of extremely low frequency EMF to impact absorption of the more desirable Far Infrared EMF tuned to the resonant frequency of the human body.
+Celebration Saunas Biophoton Nano Carbon infrared heating panels and systems are provided with a configuration that simplifies the system complexity while also delivering sufficient infrared heat and sufficiently low EM radiation levels at selected wavelengths.

 Our Standard heaters emit 10mG at 4cm and 2mG at 24cm.
 Click here see our low EMF Report.